 18. Puzzle books

 Reading is a great way to pass the time, both when you're receiving treatment and when you're recovering.
 But, before you buy someone books to read, make sure you know if they're into fiction or non-fiction.
 Also, you could order them a copy of Blush (shameless plug for my memoir!).
-Radical Remission is also a popular book among cancer survivor circles right now.
+Radical Remission is also a popular book in cancer survivor circles right now.

 20. Weighted blanket

 Along the lines of considering ways to give a "screen time break," stock them up with magazines that fit their interests and hobbies!
 Get them magazines they'd never buy for themselves.
 Cure Magazine is a good read for cancer patients!
+For colon cancer survivors, make sure they subscribe to Beyond Blue (it's free!)
+If you're a breast cancer survivor, check out Breast Cancer Wellness.

 23. Snacks and candy

-Apparel and personal care
+Apparel and personal care gift ideas

 24. Cancer-specific gear